himanshuparmar121/Dotnet_App/README.md

 10. 05/12/2020 - Created a console app with real time Overriding Concepts.

-11. 20/12/2020 - Connected COnsole App with MySql Database to fetch the entered values.
+11. 20/12/2020 - Connected Console App with MySql Database to store details in database & fetch details by entering parameter.

+12. 22/12/2020 - Created config file and assigned the database connection string to ConnectionString.

+13. 25/12/2020 - camelCase doesn't work in CSharp, PascalCase(UpperCamelCase) is preferred.

+12. 30/01/2021 - Did some namespace changes and made seperate folders for each entity.

+13. 06/02/2021 - Everything works with object, learned to return and pass any object of any class in differ methods defined in another class.

+14. 06/02/2021 - Created a Dockerfile and build image of the Console App, but got stuck in accessing config file.